 Not a lot of costume construction required here, but my eye makeup and hair turned out nice.
 It was kinda comforting to know what my hair will look like a few decades from now.
 Kinda.

-My geo-ladies and me at the parade staging area.
+50 Shades of Geophysics at the parade staging area.

 3. Mardi Gras Day

 We always say we’re going to start working on next year’s costume as soon as possible, but that’s like saying we’re going to get a headstart on taxes or Christmas shopping.
 It never happens.
 The same was true this year, but I am very proud of us for staying up only until 3am on the Thursday before Fat Tuesday to get most of our pieces together.
-The big roadblock is the theme: If you decide on a theme this year and have a better idea later in the year (or on Lundi Gras), you have to start all over again.
+The biggest roadblock is the theme: If you decide on a theme this year and have a better idea later in the year (or on Lundi Gras), you have to start all over again.
 At any rate, D and I decided a month in advance that we were going as The Absinthe Fairy and The Day After Absinthe (I’d wear a lot of green and he’d dress as Death, essentially).

 But, the sparkly purple was so pretty!

 Thus, the Mardi Gras Day Absinthe Fairy was born and D became Ash Wednesday Death.
 Following that, it hit me that I don’t drink absinthe (anise + anise in liquor = yuk) and was going to take a bottle of Chartreuse as an offering to the annual secret rendezvous of the Mystick Krewe of Chartreuse on Mardi Gras Day.
 Remember Maitri’s First Rule of Costuming?
 The Mardi Gras Day Absinthe Fairy Walking Around With A Bottle Of Chartreuse definitely violates it.
 And, so, I became The Mardi Gras Chartreuse Fairy and D remained Death.
 Yes, it was all just an elaborate plan on his part to walk around in a large black monk/sith robe under which he could wear whatever he so pleased.
-For the first time, I sewed a costume component, i.e. the apron of masks I wore over the tutu.
+For the first time, I personally sewed a costume component, i.e. the apron of masks I wore over the tutu.
 D’s robe, however, took the most construction and sewing of the season, using a variation on Rebel Legion’s Jedi Master Robe pattern.